harvester/docs/docs/install/harvester-configuration.md

 - `gateway`: Gateway for this network.
 Required if `static` method is chosen.
 - `interfaces`: An array of interface names.
 If provided, the installer then combines these NICs into a single logical bonded interface.
     - `interfaces.name`: The name of the slave interface for the bonded network.
-- `default_route`: Set the network as the default route or not.
 - `bond_options`: Options for bonded interfaces.
 Refer to [here](https://www.kernel.org/doc/Documentation/networking/bonding.txt) for more info.
 If not provided, the following options would be used:
     - `mode: balance-tlb`
     - `miimon: 100`